Skip to main content

 No. The print screening materials are included in the TOD-Combination Kit, TOD-Early Kit and TOD-Comprehensive Kit.

-The TOD-S is available as an online kit for remote administration.
+The TOD-S is available as an online kit for remote administration (in US English).
 Click on the ‘Electronic’ tab on the TOD page of our webshop and select item 5506500 to add the TOD-S Online Kit to your cart.
 The TOD-S paper and pencil kit is not required.

 To administer the TOD-E or the TOD-C online, it is necessary to purchase the relevant kit plus the digital easels, which are under the Electronic tab.
 Test Administrators can use these digital easels for remote administration, but paper materials, record forms, and response booklets are still required.
 The test is then scored via the WPS Evaluation System platform.